scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

     INFO - my_example - Result: 42
     INFO - my_example - Completed after 0:00:00

-For each run, relevant information like parameters, package dependencies, host information, source code, and results are automatically captured, and are saved regularly by optional observers.
+For each run, relevant information such as parameters, package dependencies, host information, source code, and results are automatically captured and saved regularly by optional observers.
 The Run also captures the stdout, custom information and fires events at regular intervals that observed for bookkeeping.
 Several built-in observers are available for databases, disk storage, or sending out notifications.